celery/celery/docs/configuration.rst

 that's is used both by the client and the broker to detect if a connection was closed.

-Hartbeats are disabled by default.
+Heartbeats are disabled by default.

 If the heartbeat value is 10 seconds, then the heartbeat will be monitored at the interval specified